Level spacing and Poisson statistics for continuum random Schr\"odinger operators: Abstract

 \section{Abstract}

-For continuum alloy-type random Schr\"odinger operators with sign-definite single-site bump functions and absolutely continuous single-site randomness we prove a probabilistic level-spacing estimate at the bottom of the spectrum.
+We prove a probabilistic level-spacing estimate at the bottom of the spectrum for continuum alloy-type random Schr\"odinger operators, assuming sign-definiteness of a single-site bump function and absolutely continuous randomness.
 More precisely, given a finite-volume restriction of the random operator onto a box of linear size $L$, we prove that with high probability the eigenvalues below some threshold energy $E_{\spc}$ keep a distance of at least $e^{-(\log L)^\beta}$ for sufficiently large $\beta>1$.
 This implies simplicity of the spectrum of the infinite-volume operator below $E_{\spc}$.
-Under the additional assumption of Lipschitz-continuity of the single-site probability density we also prove a Minami-type estimate and Poisson statistics for the point process given by the unfolded eigenvalues around a reference energy $E$.
+Under the additional assumption of Lipschitz-continuity of the single-site probability density we also prove a Minami-type estimate and Poisson statistics for the point process given by the unfolded eigenvalues around a reference energy $E$. \keywords{Anderson localization, Poisson statistics of eigenvalues, Minami estimate, level statistics.}